-Harrison Christian University understands that demanding and unpredictable schedules, complicated family lives, and financial challenges force many to abandon their dreams of higher education.
+Harrison Christian University understands that demanding and unpredictable schedules, complicated family lives, and financial challenges cause many to forgo their dreams of higher education.
 That is why our affordable online undergraduate, graduate, and post-graduate degree programs allow students to fit education around career and family commitments.
-Whatever roadblocks that may be in the way, Harrison Christian University is here to help you overcome those obstacles and fulfill your educational and career dreams.
+Whatever roadblocks that may be in the way, Harrison Christian University is here to help you overcome those obstacles and fulfill your education and career goals.

-Our students plan classes around their schedules instead of squeezing life around sitting in a classroom somewhere.
-With our online degree programs, students study at a pace that best suits their learning style and their budgets.
+Our online degree programs allow students to study at a pace that best suits their learning style and budgets.

 Enrollment can be completed in minutes.

-- You must be at least 17 years old to take online degree courses (See “Concurrent Admission” in the HCU 2018 Academic Catalog concerning admission of high school students).
+- You must be at least 17 years old to take online courses (See “Concurrent Admission” in the HCU 2018 Academic Catalog concerning admission of high school students)

 - Submit $50.00 HCU Application Fee (Mail to: Harrison Christian University 10129 S. Yale Ave.
 Tulsa, OK 74137)

-Upon completing an application, you will be contacted by one of our Admissions Advisors to help you in your educational journey.
+Upon completion of your application, you will be contacted by one of our Admissions Advisors for the next steps.

 “I have been acquainted with the ministry of the Harrison’s for over 35 years and have sat under their ministry for many years.
 I have watched the amazing growth of the ministry and I have the utmost respect, admiration and faith in Dr. Pat Harrison.
 Because of knowing the quality of her ministry I highly recommend HCU.
 If you have a desire to grow in spiritual wisdom & knowledge then this is the place for you.
 It is the right amount of spiritual knowledge mixed with wisdom to live and succeed in this world.
 Thank you to Pat Harrison for the stability of this ministry to teach spiritual principles that last a lifetime”